microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/knownissues.md

 **Workaround:** Editing the same files in the Microclimate Theia editor builds and deploys the changes to the server.

 ## Projects created never start after install of Microclimate
 Intermittently on Windows after an install of Microclimate, projects can be created but they never start up (remain in Starting).
 There is an issue with Docker for Windows where, although it shows a volume is mounted, it does not allow any writing to the volume.
 A good indicator this is the issue is to verify there is no microclimate-workspace directory created within the directory you ran the Microclimate install from.

 **Workaround:** There can be many reasons for this issue to crop up, and therefore many possible workarounds.
 First, confirm there is a shared drive selected by opening up the Docker->Settings->Shared Drives.
 If there is one selected, unselect it, hit Apply, and then retry creating projects.
 If that does not correct the issue and you are using an ID for that shared drive that is not your current user, ensure that the ID being used does not have a password expired that requires a password reset.
 Finally, if all else fails it may require removing Microclimate (mcdev delete), ensuring Docker for Windows shows a mounted drive selected, and then restarting Microclimate (mcdev start).

-# Iterative development

-The project name must match the chart folder name in order for the filewatcher pod to be able to function correctly.
-Project names are restricted to contain characters a to z and numbers 0 to 9.

-**Workaround:** Create project names with the same name as the chart, ensuring the chart folder is named so it meets the restrictions of the naming convention.